ianuragaggarwal/CipherCheck/README.md

 # CipherCheck

-CipherCheck is shell script which uses openssl to see what ciphers a target server supports.
+CipherCheck is shell script which uses openssl to see what all ciphers a target server supports.

 Usage <> ./CipherCheck.sh <targethost:port> [protocol]